orange-cloudfoundry/cf-ops-automation/Readme.md

 ## Template engine reference documentation

 This section details the format supported by the templating engine in both the template repo and the secrets repo.

+### Multi deployer support

+Using this feature for a deployment to aggregate several operation to multiple "deployer".
+Currently we support:
+ - bosh
+ - concourse pipeline

+There is no dependencies between deployer, it is processed independently.

+#### Bosh deployer

+Files included in `template` dir, in a deployment, are used by `bosh-deployer`

+#### Concourse pipeline deployer

+Files included in `concourse-pipeline-config` dir, in a deployment, are used by `concourse-deployer`

 ### Resource lifecycle overview